willn/go_meals_scheduling/DIRECTIONS_BEFORE.md

 * Where will these meals be hosted?
   - Update `LOCATIONS_TO_RESERVE`
 * Which jobs will we be using this season?
-  - Disable any un-needed meals in `public/utils.php` in the `get_meal_type_by_date()` function.
+  - Disable any un-needed meal type in `public/utils.php` in the `get_meal_type_by_date()` function.

 ### Ask Process committee